-In a split second everything changed in a complete 180, the horse neighed and reared up dropping the noble man onto the ground with a heavy thud.
-Three large dogs that were fighting with one another slipped under the horse making it startle in fright.
-The crowds scattered like roaches as they ducked and covered from getting trample on.
+In a split second, everything changed in a complete 180; the horse neighed and reared up, dropping the noble man onto the ground with a heavy thud.
+Three large dogs fighting with one another slipped under the horse, making it startle in fright.
+The crowds scattered like roaches as they ducked and covered from getting trampled on.

 Russ was nearby as he ran forward and grabbed the horse’s reign pulling the horse back down.

 “Woah!
 Woah,” he sternly yelled.
 The horse neighed and pranced around nervously.
 Already the horse was calming down from Russ’ quick handling.
-He had a natural talent with animals.
+He had a natural talent for animals.

 “How did you do that?”
 The nobleman asked.
 He dusted himself off and got up.

-“I was raised on a farm so I know how to handle horses.”
-Russ replied as he patted the horse on the nose.
-He pulled out a sugar cube from his Zenith pouch and fed it to the horse.
+“I was raised on a farm, so I know how to handle horses,” Russ replied as he patted the horse on the nose.
+Then, he pulled a sugar cube from his Zenith pouch and fed it to the horse.

-Russ was surprised the person that he saved was the first Prince of this kingdom.
-He was ecstatic at the lucky opportunity that had fallen down into his lap.
+Russ was surprised that the person he saved was this kingdom’s first Prince.
+He was ecstatic at the lucky opportunity that had fallen into his lap.
 “I am truly honored.”
-He bowed deeply, he wanted to make a deep impression on the future King.
+He bowed deeply; he wanted to make a deep impression on the future King.

 “If you don’t mind, please follow.”
-Prince Xander walked up to his horse and began to ride it once again.
+Prince Xander walked up to his horse and began riding it again.

 “Yes, my lord.”
 Russ quickly replied.
 He handed the reins over.
 Already he had forgotten about the flying Royal Library and deviously grinned from ear-to-ear.
 “My day is getting better and better.”